debarchito/miruhane/README.md

 cp .env.example .env
 # Edit the .env file with your fav text editor
 hx .env
-# set POSTGRES_USER and POSTGRES_PASSWORD to your desired values
+# set POSTGRES_USER, POSTGRES_PASSWORD and POSTGRES_DB to your desired values
 # setup your API keys accordingly; I've attached some reference links
 ```